 As with every oscillator, the ADX indicator also exhibits divergence.
 A divergence occurs when this indicator forms highs and lows that diverge from the current highs and lows on the price.

-In the example above, the price made a lower high but the ADX made a higher high.
-The price and ADX did not correlate, hence, signifying a loss in momentum.
+In the example above, the price was lower, but the ADX made a higher high.
+The price and ADX did not correlate, signifying a loss in momentum.

-Divergences are not a sign of reversal but they show that momentum might be shifting.
+Divergences are not a sign of reversal but show that momentum might shift.

-Furthermore, when the price makes a higher high and the ADX makes a lower high, there is a negative divergence.
+Furthermore, when the price is higher, and the ADX makes a lower high, there is a negative divergence.

-The ADX indicator is an amazing tool.
+The ADX indicator is a fantastic tool.
 Trading in the direction of the trend increases returns while reducing risks.
 As a beginner, it can be quite difficult to recognize trends correctly.

 Adopting the ADX indicator helps find strong market trends and teaches discipline.

-Although the ADX is non-directional so it has to be paired with another indicator that specifies the market’s direction.
+Although the ADX is non-directional, it must be paired with another indicator that specifies the market’s direction.

-On the other hand, the 14-period is ideal for long-term traders.
+On the other hand, the 14th period is ideal for long-term traders.